GoC-Spending/contracts-data-web/content/department/atssc-scdata.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Administrative Tribunals Support Service of Canada spent an estimated \$11.5M in 2021-2022 on contracts.
+Administrative Tribunals Support Service of Canada spent an estimated **\$11.5M in 2021-2022** on contracts.

+Across 530 contracts active since the start of the 2017-2018 fiscal year, 147 have at least one amendment (28%).
+Of contracts with amendments, the average increase in dollar value was 152% and the average number of amendments was 1.95.
+Cumulatively these amendments represent an increase of \$19.3M over the original contract values.

+The average contract duration was 1.01 years, and the average contract value (not including contracts under \$10k) was \$115.5K.
+The longest contract was 7.04 years.
+The largest contract by value (including amendments) was \$3.3M.

 {{< /entity_summary >}}

 ## Vendors